marisalim/HbirdSeqCap/README.md

 [2.
 Clean raw_reads_and assemble](./2Clean_reads_assemble): Remove low quality reads, adapter sequences, PCR duplicates, and potential bacterial contaminant sequences; merge paired-end reads; and generate *de novo* assemblies as species-specific references

 [3.
-Read alignment](./3Alignment): Map reads to species-specific reference assemblies and evaluate capture experiment (% reads retained after filtering but before alignment, length of mapped data, % of reads aligned to target region (specificity), % of targeted regions covered by at least one read (sensitivity), average coverage, variationin coverage, and % of sites retained at multiple coverage depths)
+Read alignment](./3Alignment): Map reads to species-specific reference assemblies and evaluate capture experiment (% reads retained after filtering but before alignment, length of mapped data, % of reads aligned to target region (specificity), % of targeted regions covered by at least one read (sensitivity), average coverage, variation in coverage, and % of sites retained at multiple coverage depths)

 [4.
 SNP calling](./4SNPcalling): Call variants and filter loci with too much missing data, within 10bp of indels, that are not biallelic, and/or that have excessive heterozygosity